 The answer to nihilism isn’t simple or easy, or maybe it is.
 Maybe it is the logos.
 This is the spoken word, the truth.
 For me it all comes back to pragmatism.
 This ability we have, we must use to bring forth what helps us.
 If we continue to foster youth whom misunderstood the fundamentals of life then we are not achieving what we could.
 If we are here to do anything, then that is to make tomorrow better, not just for yourself, but for all.

-The Oracle in The Matrix, hands Neo a cookie after insinuating that a decision will be forced upon him.
+The Oracle in The Matrix hands Neo a cookie after insinuating that a decision will be forced upon him.
 A situation will be imposed on him in which he will need to take action, to make a decision.
 A decision that will impact upon the outcome of this hero, the outcome of this hero’s world.
 A decision that extends so much further past the extent of the hero’s insecurities, vulnerabilities and misfortune.
 A decision that transcends the hero himself.

 I sit watching birds fly around me.
 Contemplating what I’d use wings for if I had them.

 Simply put, the hero sacrifices, the hero uses wings to fly towards his demons.
 Facing the mirror that reflects himself to himself, his purest of adversities and self-doubt.
-A hero attempts to save Morpheus, regardless of whether he understands and has learned all he could have about the Matrix beforehand.
+This hero attempts to save Morpheus, regardless of whether he understands and has learned all he could have about the limitless Matrix beforehand.

-A hero learns that he is required to act regardless of whether he has the understanding to do so.
+The hero learns that he is required to act regardless of whether he has the understanding to do so.

 In order to live in reality, action needs to be taken.
 To dissolve fear Neo needed to risk losing against Agent Smith.
 One needs to risk losing and exposing oneself to further fear.
 The type of fear that can make you nauseous at the ponder of it.
 The type if fear that doesn’t ring the doorbell before entering.